OpenGamma/Strata/docs/engine/Writing Engine Functions.rst

 Testing
 -------
-Functions are normal Java classes so they can be unit tested outside the OpenGamma calculation engine.
+Functions are normal Java classes which can be unit tested outside of the OpenGamma calculation engine.
 The functions provided by the OpenGamma platform (e.g. market data functions) are also normal Java types which can be created or mocked independently of the engine.